Asphalt is flexible, adaptable, versatile, customizable, and ready to meet just about every pavement need.

-Americans want well-maintained and functional roads, but they don’t want to waste time and money hemmed up in traffic caused by construction.
-The ability to construct and maintain roads quickly gives asphalt pavements the performance motorists require.
+Americans want well-maintained and functional roads and don’t want to waste time and money in traffic caused by construction.
+The ability to quickly construct and maintain roads is an asphalt advantage that meets motorists’ expectations.
 During some phases of construction, and more importantly during maintenance operations, a road that is being worked on can be opened as soon as the pavement reaches a specified temperature and state of compaction.
-With asphalt, there is no lengthy curing period during which the road is closed to traffic even though construction is not active.

 Standing Up to Mother Nature